Camilo García de Polavieja: Governor General of the Philippines

 The revolution in Cuba led by Antonio Maceo Grajales inspired Philippine insurgents to revolt as well.
+Being the last important colony under control of Spain, the Spanish government tried to contain the Philippine Revolution under the administration of Ramon Blanco, Marquess of Peña Plata.

+When the Philippine revolution broke out in August 1896, Polavieja was appointed second corporal and served as Blanco's second-in-command.
+However, his partnership with Blanco did not last long.

-Being the last important colony under control of Spain, the Spanish government tried to contain the Philippine Revolution under the administration of Ramón Blanco y Erenas.
-The further spread of the insurgency in the Philippines led to the turnover of the post of Governor general to Blanco's second-in-command, Lieutenant General Polavieja.
-The Filipino historian Gregorio Zaide notes that Polavieja was installed with the help of powerful Spanish friars including the Archbishop of Manila during that time.
-Polavieja oversaw the court martial and death of José Rizal on December 30, 1896.
-Twenty four more people were executed with Rizal.
+The further spread of the insurgency in the Philippines led to the turnover of the post of governor general to Blanco's second-in-command, lieutenant general Polavieja.
+The Filipino historian Gregorio Zaide notes that Polavieja was installed with the help of powerful Spanish friars including the archbishop of Manila during that time.

+As soon as he took over, he implemented many policies to curb corruption and improve the bureaucracy.
+He began repression in the form of deportations accompanied by promises of pardons and trials, many of these ending in capital punishment.
+Under Polavieja's direction, military operations began as soon as reinforcements arrived, and they actively pursued the rebels in their mountain bases.

-As of August 1896, there are 500 soldiers in Manila and 700 in the rest of the archipelago.
+By August 1896, there were 500 soldiers in Manila and 700 in the rest of the archipelago.
 Native mercenaries numbered around 6,000.
 By January 1897, a total of 25,462 officers and men had arrived from Spain.
-Governor Polavieja had an available force of over 12,000 men to suppress the rebels in Luzon alone.
+Polavieja had an available force of over 12,000 men to suppress the rebels in Luzon alone.
 On February 13, 1897, he opened his first phase, the Cavite campaign.
 Polavieja advanced against the revolutionaries with 16,000 men armed with Spanish M93s, and one field battery.
-They were led by General José de Lachambre, and many of the soldiers he led were from Pampanga, fired during Blanco's administration He had scarcely reconquered half of Cavite when he resigned, owing to his bad health.
+They were led by General José de Lachambre, and many of the soldiers he led were from Pampanga, fired during Blanco's administration.
+He had scarcely reconquered half of Cavite when he resigned, owing to disagreements with superiors in Madrid and his bad health.
 He did, however, disperse every major rebel contingent in Cavite.
 Around 4,000 rebels died in jails of Manila.

 Rizal execution

+Polavieja oversaw the court martial and death of José Rizal on December 30, 1896.
+Twenty four more people were executed with Rizal.

 Polavieja faced condemnation by his countrymen after his return to Spain.
-While visiting Girona, in Catalonia, circulars were distributed among the crowd bearing Rizal's last verses, his portrait, and the charge that Polavieja was responsible for the loss of the Philippines to the United States.
+While visiting Girona, circulars were distributed among the crowd bearing Rizal's last verses, his portrait, and the charge that Polavieja was responsible for the loss of the Philippines to the United States.
 Ramon Blanco later presented his sash and sword to the Rizal family as an apology.

 Death

-He went back to Spain and went on to influence the government of Spain.
+He went back to Spain and went on to influence the Government of Spain.
 He declared preparation for a neutral or third party but his manifesto was prohibited for publication.
 He died of hepatitis in 1914.